danielpolobcn/Bitburner_scripts/README.md

 # Bitburner_scripts
 ## Scripts for Bitburner v2
-This repository contains several scripts I have developed for use with Bitburner v2 during my beginner days.
-Bitburner is a funny hacking game, very useful to learn Javascript basics.
+This repository contains several scripts I have developed for use with Bitburner v2 during my beginner days. <b>Bitburner is a funny hacking game, very useful to learn Javascript basics</b>.
 In order to advance through the game, players are compelled to try to automate processes and constantly improve their scripts.
 You can get it free from the the Github repository (https://danielyxie.github.io/bitburner) or from Steam.<br>
 All the scripts below are written for N1 and must be saved as "name.script" in your home server.

 ### Inspector.script